llafuente/language-spec/memory-management.md

 # Memory management

 Language implements a Automatic memory management based on static anotation of the memory.
-With just one premise: Memory must be owned by `one` in all moment.
-And a few limitation we can get rid of memory leaks.
+With just one premise: Memory must be owned by `one` in all moment, that implies a few limitations but we can get rid of memory leaks.

-We will explain the operator and memory annotations.

-## new
+## new / alloc
 <!--
   https://cplusplus.com/reference/new/operator%20new/
   -->

-Dynamically allocate memory on Heap.
+Dynamically allocate memory.
+`new` can be overloaded to support custom allocators by type or at "alloc" time.

+Custom allocators must honor the same characterictics as default allocator:

 * Memory is contiguous.
 * If target machine allowed, 32bit aligned.
+* Allocating zero memory returns `nullptr`

 `new` will transfer memory ownage to the local variable or a [memory-pool](#memory-pool).